 (2 Sam 9:13 NIV) And Mephibosheth lived in Jerusalem, because he always ate at the king’s table, and he was crippled in both feet.

 So what does this mean to you today?
-Two things:
+A few things:

-1. God offers you what David offered Mephibosheth.
-We serve a God who desires to cover your weaknesses, to give you a position of royalty in His Kingdom, and to elevate your thinking.
-Don’t focus on what you cannot do.
-Allow God to cover your weaknesses from your enemies and focus on your strengths in Him.
-Paul said the following about you; when you read it, internalize the words and make it personal.
+— Peter said the following about you.
+When you read it, internalize the words and make it personal.
 “But you are the ones chosen by God, chosen for the high calling of priestly work, chosen to be a holy people, God’s instruments to do his work and speak out for him, to tell others of the night-and-day difference he made for you – from nothing to something, from rejected to accepted” (1 Peter 2:9,10).

-Closing Confession: Father, I may have come to you damaged, but I was still destined.
+Father, I may have come to you damaged, but I was still destined.
 I may have come rejected, but I am now accepted.
 I cast my cares, anxieties, worries and concerns over to You.
 You spread Your wings over me and keep me secure.
 Your faithfulness is like a shield or a city wall.
 You cover my weaknesses and present me faultless before the world.
-You empower me to prosper and have made me a holy instrument in Your hands.
+You empower me to prosper in every area of my life.
+You have made me a holy instrument in Your hands.
 I may have been nothing in the eyes of many, but I am now a champion in the Body of Christ.
 I sit at Your table and I walk with my head held high.
 I see myself the way You see me.
 I formulate my opinion of me, from Your opinion of me, and You see me faultless.
 When You look at me, You see the Blood of Jesus Your Son.
 I am covered by the Blood, anointed by the Spirit and called according to Your Kingdom plans and purposes for my life.
-You made plans for me before the foundations of the world and although life dealt me a few blows, and it even knocked me down a few times, I was never knocked out and I shall FIND, FOLLOW and FINISH those plans before I die.
-I am still living, and I now know I can live like royalty.
-You have made me both a king and a priest in You and I will live like it, every day of my life.
-You have blessed me by grace and I access that blessing by faith.
+You made plans for me before the foundations of the world and although life dealt me a few blows, and it even knocked me down a few times, I was never knocked out because of Your grace!
+I shall FIND, FOLLOW and FINISH those plans before I die.
+GREATER IS COMING FOR ME!
+I declare this by faith.
 In Jesus’ name.
 Amen.